Lawyer answers frequently asked questions on who can qualify for workers’ compensation in Michigan

 Q. Can I receive lost wages?

 You must also consider other jobs that would pay you wages.
-If you can only perform a less paying job because of your injury, workers compensation should pay differential wage loss benefits.
+If you can only perform a less paying job because of your injury, the system should pay differential wage loss benefits.

-Because of recent changes to the workers compensation law, insurance companies are reducing lost wage benefits based upon your ability to work in another job.
+Because of recent changes to the law, insurance companies are reducing lost wage benefits based upon your ability to work in another job.
 This is called your wage earning capacity.
 It does not matter if you are earning actual wages or not.
-This is not always fair and you should contact an experienced workers compensation lawyer if this occurs.
+This is not always fair and you should contact an experienced work injury lawyer if this occurs.

 Q. Can I receive medical treatment?

-A. Any reasonable and necessary medical treatment should be covered under workers compensation.
+A. If you qualify for workers’ compensation in Michigan then any reasonable and necessary medical treatment should be covered.
 You have the right to select your own doctor and pursue whatever medical treatment is appropriate.
 You cannot be forced to undergo surgery or any other invasive medical procedure.
-Here’s some helpful information on medical care and your workers comp lawsuit.
+Here’s some helpful information on medical care and your lawsuit.

 Q. What if I need help around the house?

-A. If you need help with activities of daily living, you can receive attendant care benefits under work comp.
+A. If you qualify for workers’ compensation in Michigan and you need help with activities of daily living, you can receive attendant care benefits.
 This could include wound care, help with mobility, bathing, using the bathroom, eating, dressing and taking medications.
 Either a skilled nurse or attendant will be hired by the insurance company, or you can request to have your relatives perform up to 56 hours of attendant care per week at the same rate of pay.
 Attendant care benefits are also referred to as nursing services.

 Q. What if I’m told my injury is not work-related?